maria-mata/fridge-to-table/README.md

 # Description
-Fridge to Table allows you to search recipes based on ingredients you already have available in your refrigerator or pantry.
+Fridge to Table allows you to search recipes based on specific ingredients, helping you make the most of what you have on hand.
 This application will use the Edamam API (https://developer.edamam.com/) and is being developed as part of my first quarter (Q1) project for the Web Development Immersive program at Galvanize.